ximin-zhang/react-native-Flixter/README.md

 # react-native-Flixter
-# Project 1 - *Name of App Here*
+# Project 1 - *ReactFlixter*

-**Name of your app** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+**ReactFlixter** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ X ] User can view a list of movies currently playing in theaters.
+- [x] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
-- [ X ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
 - [ ] User can use hardware back button on Android to navigate.
-- [ X ] User can change the orientation of the phone to switch from landscape and portrait customized views.
+- [x] User can change the orientation of the phone to switch from landscape and portrait customized views.
-- [ X ] User sees loading state while waiting for the API.
+- [x] User sees loading state while waiting for the API.
 - [ ] User sees an error message when there is a network error.
-- [ X ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.
-- [ X ] Add a tab bar (view pager on Android) for **Now Playing** and **Top Rated** movies.
+- [x] Add a tab bar (view pager on Android) for **Now Playing** and **Top Rated** movies.

 The following **optional** features are implemented:

-- [ X ] Customize the highlight and selection effect of the cell.
+- [x] Customize the highlight and selection effect of the cell.
 - [ ] Add a search bar.
-- [ X ] Customize the navigation bar.
+- [x] Customize the navigation bar.
 - [ ] User sees a play icon overlay on backdrop image if movie trailer is available.
 - [ ] User can tap on a button to play the movie trailer.
 - [ ] Tapping on a movie poster image shows the movie poster as full screen and zoomable.